-Reviewed & endorsed by the Personnel Committee - June 2021 How to raise the concern Concerns should be made in writing wherever possible.
+4. How to Raise the Concern

+Concerns should be made in writing wherever possible.
 They should include names of those committing wrongdoing, dates, places and as much evidence and context as possible.
 Staff raising a concern should also include details of any personal interest in the matter.

-Who to report to Torquay Boys' Grammar School encourages the whistleblower to raise the matter internally in the first instance to allow those Governors and School staff in positions of responsibility and authority the opportunity to right the wrong and give an explanation for the behaviour or activity.
-We have designated a number of individuals who specifically deal with such matters and the whistleblower is invited to decide which of those individuals would be the most appropriate person to deal with the matter: For concerns about staff members, volunteers, or visitors, please contact the Headteacher.
-For concerns about the Head teacher, please contact the Chair of Governors Concerns with regard to the safety of children and young people can be raised with The Designated Safeguarding Lead.
-Safeguarding Students - Whistle Blowing Concerns About A Colleague TBGS recognises that children cannot be expected to raise concerns in an environment where staff fail to do so.
-All staff and volunteers should be aware of their duty to raise concerns, where they exist, about the management of Child Protection and when it is alleged that a teacher or member of staff (including volunteers) conduct and behaviour: - behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children.
+4.1 Who to Report to

+We have designated a number of individuals who specifically deal with such matters and the whistleblower is invited to decide which of those individuals would be the most appropriate person to deal with the matter:

+- For concerns about staff members, volunteers, or visitors, please contact the Headteacher; - For concerns about the Headteacher, please contact the Chair of Governors; - Concerns with regard to the safety of children and young people can be raised with The Designated Safeguarding Lead.

+5. Safeguarding Students - Whistleblowing Concerns about a Colleague

+TBGS recognises that children cannot be expected to raise concerns in an environment where staff fail to do so.

+All staff and volunteers should be aware of their duty to raise concerns, where they exist, about the management of Child Protection and when it is alleged that a teacher or member of staff's (including volunteers) conduct and behaviour:

+- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children.

 NB: This could relate to conduct and behaviour both in and outside of school.

-Any such concerns should be raised with the Head teacher, or the TSCB Designated Officer (LADO)/Tel 01803 208541. http://torbaysafeguarding.org.uk/professionals/managing-allegations/
+Any such concerns should be raised with the Headteacher, or the TSCB Designated Officer (LADO)/Tel 01803 208541.

+http://torbaysafeguarding.org.uk/professionals/managing-allegations/

+Complaints or concerns regarding the Headteacher should be made to the Chair of the Governing Body.

+Where a staff member feels unable to raise an issue with their employer, or feels that their genuine concerns are not being addressed, other whistleblowing channels are open to them.

+The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
+Staff can call 0800 028 0285 Monday to Friday 8.00am to 8.00pm email help@nspcc.org.uk

+6. Allegations Made by Children and Young People about Staff

+Students are encouraged to raise concerns with members of our safeguarding team, or with their Head of House.
+These staff members have all received Level 3 Child Protection training and will refer concerns, immediately, to the Headteacher and Local Authority Designated Officer.

+7. Investigating Concerns